 It could carry a huge range of weapons, from ground attack to anti-air and even anti-ship.
 Although it was primarily used in the ground attack role, Ecuador used theirs in the air superiority role.

-This breath of mission capability, also with a great safety record and proven real-world combat use surely puts the SEPECAT Jaguar as one of the greatest jet aircraft ever.
+With a breadth of mission capability, a great safety record and proven real-world combat use, the Jaguar is surely one of the greatest jet aircraft ever.

 - Crew: 1 (A and S); 2 (B and E)

 - Length: 16.83 m (55 ft 3 in) (A and S) with minor variations dependent on nose configuration; 17.53 m (57.5 ft) (B and E) with minor variations dependent on nose probe type (AAR or pitot)